 Although there has been a lot of discussion in the news about hydroxychloroquine, a malaria medicine that is being studied for the treatment of COVID-19, the drug has not been shown to be safe and effective.
 In fact, according to this study, in which hydroxychloroquine was used as treatment to coronavirus patients, the drug showed no benefit for thousands hospitalized in New York.
 Furthermore, the FDA issued a statement cautioning against use of this drug for COVID-19 outside a hospital setting.

 UCLA infectious diseases experts strongly recommend against use of hydroxychloroquine for treatment or prevention of COVID-19.

 Please consult your physician for more information.
 Do not take the drug outside your physician's counsel as a treatment or prevention for COVID-19.

 Yes.
 We regularly treat patients with infectious diseases and complex illnesses and have rigorous infection-prevention protocols.
 Our infectious disease specialists are highly trained, in continual contact with local, state and federal public health officials and closely monitoring developments.

-UCLA Health offers diagnostic COVID-19 testing for UCLA Health patients in more than 20 locations, including several drive-thru testing sites.
-You must have an appointment and an order from a primary care physician to receive a test.
+UCLA Health offers diagnostic COVID-19 testing for UCLA Health patients in more than 20 locations.
+You must have an appointment and an order from a primary care physician before coming to one of our facilities.
+Please contact your primary care physician if you think you should be tested.
 If you don’t have a primary care physician, please call 310-825-2631.
-If you are not a UCLA Health patient, LA County offers COVID-19 tests in many locations.

 All patients who are admitted to UCLA Health through our emergency departments will also be tested for COVID-19, as will most patients undergoing a surgery or procedure in one of our hospitals or clinical facilities.